UPDATE FROM OUR ARCHITECTS APRIL 2022

-UPDATE ON TIMESCALE FOR THE ACQUISITION OF VICTORIA PRIMARY SCHOOL
+TIMELine FOR ACQUISITION OF VICTORIA PRIMARY SCHOOL 11 JANUARY 2021

 The current Covid19 Pandemic has delayed many things, including the completion of the new Victoria Primary School building.

 Our timetable for the acquisition of the old site has therefore been delayed as well.